return to homepage

 The surrealist poet Andre Bréton lived here in the 1950s.

-Conques is another gorgeous village located on the river Dourdou, surrounded by mountains and forests.
+Conques, classified as a historical monument and a UNESCO listed site, is located on the river Dourdou, surrounded by mountains and forests.

 lot-valley-france3